 First Baptist Church of Meridianville, 175 Monroe Road, Meridianville, AL 35759.

-Tuesday Farmers Market at Meridianville will be open each Tuesday afternoon for retail sales beginning date TBD and going through August 27th.
+Tuesday Farmers Market at Meridianville will be open each Tuesday afternoon for retail sales beginning May 31st through August 31st.
 The time of the market is 3:30-6:30pm.
-Depending on supply and weather conditions, the market may be extended into October.
+Depending on supply and weather conditions, the market may be extended into September.
 Fees can be adjusted as necessary.

 Only producers may sell at Tuesday Farmers Market at Meridianville.
 A producer is defined as the person that grows or makes the product and may also include the producer’s family members, partners and employees.
 A producer may be herein also referred to as a vendor in this and other market documentation.